nrfdltr/fft-audio-denoising/README.md

 ### fourier.m (main implementation code)
 * **custom radix-2 fft:** achieve $O(N \log_2 N)$ efficiency, because the standard $N^2$ dft is very slow.
-* **ifft:** uses the complex conjugate property to flip the spectrum back into the time domain.
+* **ifft:** uses the complex conjugate property (see references) to flip the spectrum back into the time domain.
-* **manual hamming windowing:** tapers the frame boundaries to suppress the specxtral leakage.
+* **manual hamming windowing:** tapers the frame boundaries to suppress the spectral leakage.
 * **overlap-add synthesis:** 50% overlapping hop size, so $H = L/2$.
 * **magnitude thresholding:** used an over-subtraction factor $\alpha = 5.0$ and a spectral floor $\beta = 0.01$.